Noah's Ark, by VARB

 'Noahzark Hotel'.

 Raoul Barré was one of the pioneers of the French-Canadian comic strip, along with Albéric Bourgeois, Joseph Charlebois, René-Charles Béliveau and Th.
 Busnel.
-He was the first Canadian comic artist to publish in French.
-Among his comic series were 'Pour un Dîner de Noël' (1902), 'Histoire de Sauvage', 'Les Contes du Père Rheault' (1906) and Noahzark Hotel' ('À l'Hôtel du Père Noél', 1913).
-Barré was also an important pioneer of animation.
-He invented the peg and slash system, which were prominent animation techniques until deep in the 1930s.
-He also discovered how portray horizons and pan movements in animation.
+Among his creations were 'Pour un Dîner de Noël' (1902), 'Histoire de Sauvage', 'Les Contes du Père Rheault' (1906) and Noahzark Hotel' ('À l'Hôtel du Père Noél', 1913).
+Also a pioneer of animation, Barré invented the peg and slash system, prominent animation techniques used until the 1930s.
+He also discovered how to portray horizons and pan movements in animation.
 Barré was additionally the first person in history to establish an animation studio and the first to create an animated series around one recurring character.
-In the 1910s his studio also adapted several popular newspaper comics into animated shorts.
+In the 1910s, his studio adapted several popular newspaper comics into animated shorts.

 Early life

-Vital Achille Raoul Barré was born in 1874 in Montréal, Canada, as the son of a communion wine importer with 12 children.
-He studied at the Institut du Mont Saint-Louis in Montréal and le Conseil des Arts et Manufactures.
-He published his first illustrations in magazines like Monde Illustré and Le Passe-temps.
-In the spring of 1896 Barré moved to Paris, where he studied at the Académie Julian and École des Beaux-arts.
-Around the same time he published caricatures in Le Sifflet, Le Cri de Paris, Le Gavroche, Les Débats, La Revue des Deux Frances and La Gaîté Gauloise.
+Vital Achille Raoul Barré was born in 1874 in Montréal, Canada, as one of twelve children of a communion wine importer.
+After studying at the Institut du Mont Saint-Louis in Montréal and le Conseil des Arts et Manufactures, he published his first illustrations in magazines like Monde Illustré and Le Passe-temps.
+In the spring of 1896, Barré moved to Paris, where he studied at the Académie Julian and École des Beaux-arts.
+Around the same time, Barré contributed caricatures to the magazines Le Sifflet, Le Cri de Paris, Le Gavroche, Les Débats, La Revue des Deux Frances and La Gaîté Gauloise.
 Barré didn't limit his political opinions to just drawing.
-When French military officer Alfred Dreyfus was put on trial for treason, Barré was one of the few people who realized antisemitism was the real reason for his dismissal.
+When the French military officer Alfred Dreyfus was put on trial for treason, Barré was one of the few people who realized antisemitism was the real reason for his dismissal.
 Barré was a fierce critic of the Dreyfuss trial, making him a diagonal opponent of another cartoonist and future animation pioneer, Émile Cohl.
-Barré returned to Québec in 1898.
+In 1898, Barré returned to Québec.
 He lived to see Dreyfuss rehabilitated and cleared from all charges in 1906.

 'Pour un Diner de Noël'.